-Paper 3: Human Ecology - An extended essay not exceeding 5,000 words (including citations and footnotes but excluding bibliography).
-The extended essay will be chosen from a list of titles published by the Examiners on Monday of Week 1 of Trinity Term of the second year.
+Paper 2: Human Genetics and Evolution - A in-person, closed-book, typed exam.
+Candidates will have three hours for this exam.
+Answers must be typed with supplementary uploads if required.
+The exam comprises twelve essay questions of which candidates must answer three.
+The paper is divided into two sections and candidates must answer at least one question from each section.
+Answers of less than 800 words are unlikely to fully address the question.
+The main body of your exam answer will be typed into the online system.
+Where hand-drawn diagrams or graphs are required, and it is not possible to complete these on-screen using a stylus, paper will be provided alongside the computer, collected at the end of the examination and added to your exam response.
+Paper 3: Human Ecology - An extended essay (95%) not exceeding 5,000 words (including citations and footnotes but excluding bibliography) and a presentation (5%).
+The extended essay will be chosen from a list of titles published by the Examiners on Monday of Week 1 of Trinity Term of the second year of study (first year of the Final Honour School).
 Essays should be word-processed in double-line spacing and should conform to the standards of academic presentation prescribed in the course handbook.
 An electronic copy of the essay must be submitted to the University approved online assessment platform no later than 12 noon on the Friday of Week 6 of Trinity Term of their second year of study (the first year of the Final Honour School).
 Only the file submitted via the University approved online assessment platform shall constitute a valid submission; no additional hard-copy may be submitted, for any purpose.
+Candidates will be required to give a short presentation on the topic of their extended essay in Michaelmas Term of their final year.
+Students will be notified of the exact date of the presentation by Week 1 of Michaelmas Term.
+The presentation will be assessed for clarity and engagement and contributes 5% of the final mark for the paper.

-Paper 4: Demography and Population - One on-line, open-book examination.
+Paper 4: Demography and Population - One in-person, closed-book, typed examination.
 Candidates will have three hours and thirty minutes for this paper.
 Answers will be typed with supplementary uploads if required.
 The paper comprises two sections.
 Section 1 tests the candidate's knowledge of substantive trends and their explanation.
 Section 2 tests the candidate's ability to interpret quantitative results and methods of demographic analysis.
 Candidates are required to answer three questions, two from a choice of nine questions in Section 1 and one compulsory question in Section 2.
-The answer to each essay question in section A must be no longer than 1600 words.
-Any words above this limit will be disregarded by the examiners.
 Answers of less than 800 words are unlikely to fully address the question.
 The main body of your exam answer will be typed into the online system.
-Candidates may hand draw/hand write, photograph and then embed diagrams/equations in their work.
-Any words in such diagrams or equations will not count towards the word limit.

-Paper 5(a): Anthropological Analysis and Interpretation or Paper 5(b): Sociological Theory - both papers are examined by a three-hour open-book typed examination comprising twelve essay questions of which candidates must answer three.
-The answer to each question must be no longer than 1600 words.
-Any words above this limit will be disregarded by the examiners.
+Where hand-drawn diagrams or graphs are required, and it is not possible to complete these on-screen using a stylus, paper will be provided alongside the computer, collected at the end of the examination and added to your exam response.
+Candidates are permitted use hand-held calculators for this exam.
+Paper 5(a): Anthropological Analysis and Interpretation or Paper 5(b): Sociological Theory - both papers are examined by a three-hour, in-person, closed-book, typed examination comprising twelve essay questions of which candidates must answer three.
 Answers of less than 800 words are unlikely to fully address the question.